-11. Sign up for free shows
+13. Sign up for free shows

-Go to the BBC website to apply for free tickets to your favourite TV show, tour, and live and promotional events for new music.
+Go to the BBC website to apply for free tickets to your favourite TV show, tour, and live events for new music.
 You can also try Lost In TV where you can apply for tickets to other TV programmes like The Cube and The Apprentice: You’re Fired.
 Add yourself to their mailing list to receive updates on any new dates of upcoming shows, and check out the websites for regular updates.

 ApplauseStore– Get tickets to see big shows like The X Factor and Never Mind The Buzzcocks.

 SRO audiences has tickets for Mock The Week, Alan Carr: Chatty Man and All Star Family Fortunes, to name just a few.

-12. Free festivals
+14. Free festivals

-You will need to hand over a deposit but you get that back as soon as you turn up.
+You will need to pay a deposit but you get that back as soon as you turn up.
 You work in shifts (which vary depending on the festival) and in return you get a free ticket to the event.
 Once you’ve finished your shift the rest of your time can be spent enjoying the festival.
 Find out how to apply on their website.

-13. Free fun with the kids
+15. zero-cost fun with the kids

-If they get their hands on a Blue Peter badge they can gain free access to hundreds of venues in the UK.
+If they get a Blue Peter badge they can gain free access to hundreds of venues in the UK.
 Blue Peter badges are only awarded to children aged six to 15 years old.
 There are six altogether – blue, silver, green, orange, gold and the team player’s purple badge.

-14. Free entry to nightclubs
+16. Free entry to nightclubs

-15. Free UK events
+17. Free UK events